National Pigeon Service: Pigeon NURP 40 TW 194

-In 2012, the skeleton of a carrier pigeon was found inside a home chimney in Bletchingley, Surrey, in the southeast United Kingdom.
-Inside a red canister attached to one of its legs was an encrypted message handwritten on a Pigeon Service form.
-The message was addressed to "XO2," which is thought to be RAF Bomber Command, and is signed "W Stot Sjt."
-It is believed to have been sent from France on June 6, 1944 during the World War II D-day invasion.
+In 1982, the skeleton of a carrier pigeon was found inside a home chimney in Bletchingley, Surrey, in the southeast United Kingdom.
+Inside a red canister (see above) attached to one of its legs was an encrypted message handwritten on a Pigeon Service form.
+The message was addressed to "XO2," which is thought by some to be RAF Bomber Command, alternatively corresponds to a signals routing code "forward to second recipient", - the recipients being identified in the code text - and is signed "W Stot Sjt." probably Sergeant William Stott.
+It is believed to have been sent from France on 6 June 1944 during the World War II D-day invasion.
 The message consists of 27 five-letter groups, with the first and last group identical.
 As of February 2019, the message has not been deciphered.
 Britain's GCHQ, the successor to Bletchley Park has asked for any information the public might have about the message.